 - Be careful with recordings with a webcam.
 The video can be passed on to other people.

 - Don’t let someone put you under pressure.
-Don’t think you’re strange if you say no. It’s your body!
+Don’t think you’re strange if you say no. It’s your body and your choice!

 - Stop a friendship or relationship if the other person doesn’t respect you.

 - Don’t say ‘maybe’ if you mean ‘no’